ARpattern/ar-interaction-patterns/_patterns/sub/sub_1_1_Avatar Guide.md

 # Avatar Guide

 ## Problem
-In augmented-reality (AR) venues with intricate spatial configurations, visitors may still overlook salient points of interest (PoIs) even when a predefined path exists.
-Conventional planar arrows and markers lack the behavioural affordances that help users pace themselves and maintain orientation, especially under time pressure or cognitive load.
+In AR‑enhanced museum settings, guests may overlook salient points of interest despite the presence of a preconfigured route.
+Traditional planar indicators—such as arrows or floor decals—offer limited guidance for regulating walking pace and preserving orientation, particularly when visitors divide their attention among exhibits.

 ## Context
-This sub-pattern applies to museums, galleries, trade fairs, and other AR-enhanced environments that:
+This sub‑pattern is intended for gallery and museum spaces that:

-- contain multiple PoIs distributed across a complex floor plan;
+- Feature multiple points of interest dispersed across a nontrivial floor plan

-- wish to foster a more “human-like” escort experience;

-- already support real-time localisation sufficient to spawn and animate an avatar in front of the user.
+- Support real‑time user localization accurate enough to anchor and animate a virtual figure in situ

+-  Seek to provide a more personable, dramaturgical escort experience than abstract wayfinding cues allow

 ## Use When

-- Visitors begin their exploration and prefer to “follow a guide” rather than interpret abstract symbols.
+- Visitors prefer to “follow” a guide rather than decode symbolic markers

-- Users wish to maintain a natural walking rhythm while receiving continuous, glanceable cues.
+- Maintaining a natural, steady walking pace is important for visitor comfort

-- The venue aims to convey a branded or thematic persona (e.g., a historical character) through the guide itself.
+- The venue desires to embody thematic or narrative elements (e.g., a curator avatar or historical persona) in its navigation system

-- Time constraints necessitate adaptive pacing without user micro-management.
+- The system must adjust pacing dynamically without requiring manual speed controls

 ## Solution

-Combine path pre-authoring with an embodied virtual companion that dynamically adapts to the user’s behaviour.

-**Avatar-Centred Guiding Method**
+**Avatar Instantiation & Path Binding**

-- Instantiate a 3-D avatar at the user’s current location; bind its locomotion to the authored path while monitoring the visitor’s speed and heading.
+- Spawn a 3D avatar at the user’s position and bind its movement to the authored path.

+- Monitor the visitor’s heading and speed; continuously adjust the guide’s velocity to remain at an optimal following distance (approx. 2–3 m).

+**Kinematic Plausibility**

-- Apply inverse kinematics and subtle idle animations to preserve plausibility when the user stalls or deviates.
+- Employ inverse‑kinematics and subtle idle animations to maintain realism when the user pauses or veers off-course.

-**Point of Interest Selection Interface**
+- Colour‑code the avatar’s outline or attire to reflect navigation states (e.g., green for “en route,” amber for “paused”).

+**Point‑of‑Interest Menu**

-- Present a floating radial or list menu from which users can choose PoIs.
+- Provide a floating radial or list menu allowing users to select their next destination.

-- Display estimated travel time that accounts for the avatar’s planned speed profile.
+- Display estimated travel time based on the avatar’s adaptive speed profile.

-**Navigation Control Interface**
+**Gesture‑Activated Controls**

-- Provide a palm-up hand-menu (revealed by a simple gesture) with Start, Pause, Resume, and End commands.
+- Recognize a simple hand gesture (e.g., palm‑up) to reveal a mini hand‑menu with Start, Pause, Resume, and End options.

-- Offer haptic or auditory confirmation for each state change.
+- Deliver haptic or auditory confirmation upon each command.

-**Directional Visual Cues**

-- The avatar leads at a fixed visual distance (e.g., 2–3 m).

-- Colour-code the avatar’s attire or emissive outline to indicate navigation states (e.g., green = en-route, amber = paused).

-**Auditory Feedback**
+**Auditory & Spatial Prompts**

-- Spatialised footstep or vocal prompts at critical junctures (e.g., “Turn left ahead”).
+- Issue spatialized vocal cues (e.g., “Turn left ahead”) and footstep sounds at key decision points.

-- Volume and cadence adapt to ambient noise and visitor proximity.
+- Dynamically adjust volume and cadence in response to ambient noise and proximity.

-**Arrival Trigger**
+**Arrival Interaction**

-- At the PoI, the avatar stops, turns toward the user, and performs a brief gesture.
+- Upon reaching a PoI, have the avatar stop, turn toward the visitor, and perform a brief welcoming gesture.

-- Simultaneous auditory chime and on-screen tooltip confirm successful arrival.
+- Simultaneously trigger an on‑screen tooltip and a gentle chime to affirm arrival.

 ## Media